 Typical “not for cause” grounds for termination include the following:

 - Employer goes out of business.
 Sometimes considered a “for cause” provision, but any negative implications of a “for cause” termination should not apply.
 If possible, also make it clear that any non-compete provisions would not apply.

 - Employer merges with another practice or entity.
 Again, sometimes a “for cause” provision, but one that should not have negative implications.
-If possible, negotiate a severance package relating to such an occurrence, for example two to six months’ salary and perhaps assistance in finding new employment.
+If possible, negotiate a severance package relating to such an occurrence (for example six months’ salary and assistance in finding new employment).
 It may also be possible to abrogate any non-compete provisions.
 Note that merger may be grounds for either party to terminate.

 - By mutual agreement of the parties.

 - By either party after giving notice, typically 30 to 90 days.
 A provision like this effectively means the contract can be counted on for no more than the notice period.
 Even if the term is two or three years, the contract can end as early as a month or so after the employer has given notice.
 This kind of notice provision should be reciprocal, but occasionally an employer will propose a contract in which the doctor does not have the option.